Shah-Ghasemi/fahp-battery-recycling-selection/README.md

 Criteria weights
 Consistency ratio
 Ranking results (not publicly shared)
-## ⚠️ Note
+⚠️ Note
-The ranking of alternatives is not included due to the novelty of the compiled methods from systematic literature review.
+The ranking of alternatives is not included due to the novelty of the compiled methods from the systematic literature review.
 ## 📷 AHP Structure
 See docs/ahp_structure.png
 ## 👤 Author